databases

 create | insert | projectsId | databaseId | Create a database. |

-patch | update | projectsId , databasesId | updateMask | Updates a database. |
+patch | update | projectsId, databasesId | updateMask | Updates a database. |

-bulk_delete_documents | delete | projectsId , databasesId | Bulk deletes a subset of documents from Google Cloud Firestore.
+bulk_delete_documents | delete | projectsId, databasesId | Bulk deletes a subset of documents from Google Cloud Firestore.
 Documents created or updated after the underlying system starts to process the request will not be deleted.
 The bulk delete occurs in the background and its progress can be monitored and managed via the Operation resource that is created.
 For more details on bulk delete behavior, refer to: https://cloud.google.com/firestore/docs/manage-data/bulk-delete | |

-import_documents | exec | projectsId , databasesId | Imports documents into Google Cloud Firestore.
+import_documents | exec | projectsId, databasesId | Imports documents into Google Cloud Firestore.
 Existing documents with the same name are overwritten.
 The import occurs in the background and its progress can be monitored and managed via the Operation resource that is created.
 If an ImportDocuments operation is cancelled, it is possible that a subset of the data has already been imported to Cloud Firestore. | |

+clone | exec | projectsId | Creates a new database by cloning an existing one.
+The new database must be in the same cloud region or multi-region location as the existing database.
+This behaves similar to FirestoreAdmin.CreateDatabase except instead of creating a new empty database, a new database is created with the database type, index configuration, and documents from an existing database.
+The long-running operation can be used to track the progress of the clone, with the Operation's metadata field type being the CloneDatabaseMetadata.
+The response type is the Database if the clone was successful.
+The new database is not readable or writeable until the LRO has completed. | |

 restore | exec | projectsId | Creates a new database by restoring from an existing backup.
 The new database must be in the same cloud region or multi-region location as the existing backup.
 This behaves similar to FirestoreAdmin.CreateDatabase except instead of creating a new empty database, a new database is created with the database type, index configuration, and documents from an existing backup.
 The long-running operation can be used to track the progress of the restore, with the Operation's metadata field type being the RestoreDatabaseMetadata.
 The response type is the Database if the restore was successful.
-The new database is not readable or writeable until the LRO has completed. | |

-clone | exec | projectsId | Creates a new database by cloning an existing one.
-The new database must be in the same cloud region or multi-region location as the existing database.
-This behaves similar to FirestoreAdmin.CreateDatabase except instead of creating a new empty database, a new database is created with the database type, index configuration, and documents from an existing database.
-The long-running operation can be used to track the progress of the clone, with the Operation's metadata field type being the CloneDatabaseMetadata.
-The response type is the Database if the clone was successful.
 The new database is not readable or writeable until the LRO has completed. |

 Parameters

-clause of a query.
+Parameters can be passed in the WHERE clause of a query.
 Check the Methods section to see which parameters are required or optional for each operation.

-Name | Datatype | Description |
+| Name | Datatype | Description |

 databasesId | string | |